Fonysony/dev-home/typora/Mongoose.md

 This will take some time so, `.insertMany()` returns a promise.
 We do not need to use the `.save()` method inorder to save our movies into MongoDB.

+`insertMany()` in Mongoose, if anything does not pass validation, then nothing will be interested by default.

 # Queries

 A mongoose query can be executed in one of two ways.
 First, if you pass in a `callback` function, Mongoose will execute the query asynchronously and pass the results to the `callback`.